 All refund payments will be made to the credit or debit card with which the tickets were purchased; where this is not possible or if the tickets were not originally paid for by card, a refund will be issued in form of a Royal Opera House Gift Certificate.
 Successfully re-sold tickets will be refunded after the performance, usually within five working days, less the £4 fee per ticket resold.

 If your ticket has been partially or fully re-sold, we will contact you after the performance, by e-mail where possible.
 If your ticket has not been re-sold, we will still write to you, enclosing your ticket.
 If you fail to hear from us within 28 days following the performance, please call the Box Office on +44 (0)20 7304 4000.

 Tickets to our dress rehearsals (we call them General Rehearsals) are available to Friends of Covent Garden.

-We notify ticket holders by email if we know of a major cancellation at least the day before the performance.
+We notify ticket holders by email if we know of a major cancellation at least two days before the performance.
 As much notice is given as possible.
-We may send an email on the day itself if we have the resources in place.
 Details of all major cancellations will also be shared via our front of house screens prior to the performance.
 Casting will also be amended on the relevant production page on our website.

 On the website, we indicate where a performance might be different from usual.
 These indicators can be found next to performances listed on a production page, or on the event page for that performance.
 These indicators are explained below: